LimitCoderGalaxy/EMERALD-UTILITY-4.0-Update-Logs/README.md

 - Updated `/say`, `/daily`, `/craft`, `/inventory`, `/roleinfo`, and `/8ball` commands: dynamic timestamp, user tag in footer, privacy improvements, and ephemeral replies
 - Removed `/poll` command and all references from help/documentation
 - Updated all ephemeral replies to use `flags: MessageFlags.Ephemeral` for Discord.js v14+ compatibility

+# Discord.js v14+ Compatibility

+- All ephemeral replies now use `flags: 64` instead of `ephemeral: true/false` (required for Discord.js v14+)
+- All commands and event handlers updated to use Discord.js v14 enums and APIs
+- No deprecated warnings or usage remain

 # Bug Fixes